emaksimo/impact/README.md

 This project is the partnership between five impact-driven entrepreneurs (three companies) in four countries : Mexico, the UK and Netherlands.
 We have two paying clients for the product described here and about 30 leads (big companies) discovering and testing our solution.
-**JH** is an R&D company based in Mexico, specialised in ESG consultancy, climate impact assessment and financial risk modeling.
+**RIALTO** is an R&D company registered in Mexico, specialised in ESG consultancy, climate impact assessment and financial risk modeling.
 Our impact studies include the credit risk and insurance risk pricing.

 [Weather Trade Net](https://www.weathertrade.net/) is a UK technology company specialised on physical climate risk modeling and the corporate compliance with new climate regulatory policy.